Radon transformation on reductive symmetric spaces: support theorems: Support theorems

 \section{Support theorems}

-The support theorem (Theorem \ref{SuppThm thm Support Theorem for functions and minimal P_0}) for the horospherical transform for functions can be generalized to a support theorem for the Radon transform $\Rt[P]$ corresponding to a (possibly non-minimal) $\sigma\circ\theta$-stable parabolic subgroup $P$ for distributions in a suitable subspace of the distribution space $\Es_{b}'(X)$.
-In Section \ref{section Spaces of distributions} we describe the spaces of distributions needed to formulate the support theorem in Section \ref{section Support theorems}.
+The support theorem (Theorem \ref{SuppThm thm Support Theorem for functions and minimal P_0}) for the horospherical transform for functions can be generalized to a support theorem for the Radon transform $\Rt[P]$ corresponding to a (possibly non-minimal) $\sigma\circ\theta$-stable parabolic subgroup $P$ for distributions in a suitable subspace of $\Es_{b}'(X)$.
+In Section \ref{subsection Spaces of distributions} we describe the spaces of distributions needed to formulate the support theorem in Section \ref{subsection Support theorems}.
 The support theorem implies injectivity of the Radon transform on these spaces of distributions.
-In Section \ref{section Injectivity} we discuss some implications of this for generalizing the support theorem to even larger spaces of distributions.
-In Section \ref{section Furhter remarks} some final remarks are made.
+In Section \ref{subsection Injectivity} we discuss some implications of this for generalizing the support theorem to even larger spaces of distributions.

-Throughout this chapter $P$ is assumed to be a $\sigma\circ\theta$-stable parabolic subgroup of $G$ containing $A$.
+Throughout this section $P$ is assumed to be a $\sigma\circ\theta$-stable parabolic subgroup of $G$ containing $A$.